On this page:

 Commentary

-Returns for the Balanced Fund were strong in July, with all of the underlying strategies posting positive returns with the exception of global bonds which fell slightly.
+Returns for the Balanced Fund were strong in August, with all of the underlying strategies posting positive returns.